za-aki/FinTech/docs/CODE_EXPLAINED.md

 # FinTech - UPI Fraud Intelligence: Code & Methodology
-TransOrg AgentIQ Datathon

-This document explains exactly how our data pipeline, graph engine, and AI copilot work under the hood.
-We engineered this system to go far beyond standard SQL aggregations by focusing on data integrity, mathematical graph theory, and deterministic AI execution.

----
+Here is a simple breakdown of how our team built the data pipeline, the graph analysis, and the AI chatbot for this project.

-## 1. Data Cleaning (Pandas)
+## 1. Cleaning the Data (Pandas)
-We used the `pandas` library heavily in `backend/pipeline.py` and our Jupyter notebooks to fix the messy data without recklessly dropping rows.
+We used `pandas` in our backend to clean up the messy data without losing important transactions.

-*   Cleaning IDs: `user_id` and `merchant_id` were messy (e.g., `USR-123`, `usr 123`).
-We used regex `.str.replace(r'[^A-Z0-9]', '', regex=True)` to standardize everything so our SQL joins would actually work.
+*   **Cleaning IDs:** The user and merchant IDs were messy (like `USR-123` or `usr 123`).
+We used regex to strip out special characters so we could properly link the tables together later.
-*   Fixing Currency: The `amount` column had strange symbols and commas.
-We stripped everything except numbers and decimals, and cast it to a `float`.
+*   **Fixing Currency:** The amount column had commas and strange symbols.
+We stripped everything except the numbers and turned them into clean floats.
-*   Parsing Dates: The timestamps were in completely different formats.
-We used `pd.to_datetime(..., errors='coerce')` to standardize them so we could do time-series analysis.
+*   **Parsing Dates:** The timestamps were all over the place.
+We used Pandas to standardize them so we could track trends over time.
-*   Deduplication: We found exactly 400 identical duplicate rows in the raw transaction file.
-We dropped them so we wouldn't artificially inflate the total network volume.
-We successfully preserved 100% of the 20,000 unique transactions.
+*   **Duplicates:** We found exactly 400 identical duplicate rows in the raw file.
+We dropped them so we wouldn't fake the total network volume, but we preserved 100% of the actual 20,000 unique transactions.

-## 2. Fraud Ring Detection (NetworkX)
+## 2. Finding Fraud Rings (NetworkX)
-We didn't just run SQL queries.
-Because UPI transactions are bipartite, direct peer-to-peer fraud is hidden.
-We used `NetworkX` in `backend/fraud_ring_detection.py` to build graphs and expose shared infrastructure:
+Just looking at a spreadsheet isn't enough to find organized fraud.
+We used a Python library called `NetworkX` to build graphs and find connections between accounts.

-*   Merchant Collusion: We grouped merchants by their `settlement_account`.
-If multiple storefronts route money to the exact same bank account, it's a collusion ring.
-We found 203 of these.
+*   **Merchant Rings:** We grouped merchants by their bank settlement accounts.
+If multiple different merchants route their money to the exact same bank account, it's a huge red flag.
+We found 203 of these rings.
-*   Synthetic Identities: We grouped users by their `pan` card.
-If multiple user IDs share the exact same PAN, they are likely mule accounts.
-We found 1,340 of these clusters.
+*   **Fake Users:** We grouped users by their PAN card.
+If multiple user accounts share the exact same PAN, they are likely fake "mule" accounts.
+We found 1,340 of these.
-*   Coordinated Disputes: We built a bipartite graph connecting users to merchants.
-Using `nx.connected_components()`, we found 24 dense networks where the same group of users are constantly disputing transactions with the same group of merchants.
+*   **Dispute Networks:** We found 24 specific networks where the exact same group of users keep disputing transactions with the exact same group of merchants.

-## 3. The 112-Feature Pipeline & DuckDB
+## 3. Joining the Data
-In `backend/pipeline.py`, we do a massive 5-way join (Transactions + KYC + Merchants + Chargebacks + Fraud Rings).
+In `backend/pipeline.py`, we join all the tables together (Transactions + KYC + Merchants + Chargebacks + Fraud Rings).
-While joining, we calculate 112 different features for every single transaction.
+While joining, we calculate over 100 different risk features for every transaction.
+For example:

-How our joins detect fraud:
-*   Ticket Size Mismatch: We check if the transaction amount is >5x higher than the merchant's `declared_avg_ticket_size`.
+*   **Ticket Size Mismatch:** We check if the transaction amount is way higher than what the merchant usually sells.
-*   Income to Spend Ratio: We check if a user is spending 5x more than their declared annual income.
+*   **Income to Spend Ratio:** We check if a user is spending 5x more than their declared annual income.
-*   Ghost Users: We flag transactions where the `user_id` literally doesn't exist in the KYC database.
+*   **Ghost Users:** We flag transactions where the user isn't even in the KYC database.

-Every transaction gets a `fraud_risk_score` from 0.0 to 1.0 based on these flags, the merchant's chargeback ratio, and their graph cycle score.
-This is all saved to `fraud_analytics_table.csv` and loaded into DuckDB for fast querying.
+Every transaction gets a fraud risk score from 0.0 to 1.0 based on these flags.
+We save this clean dataset and load it into DuckDB so our dashboard can query it instantly.

-## 4. The AI Copilot (Targeting the Bonus Prize)
+## 4. The AI Chatbot (For the Bonus Prize)
-We built a LangGraph engine to hit the 30-point AI bonus rubric, completely avoiding the hallucination risks of basic chat APIs:
+We wanted to hit the 30-point AI bonus, so we built an AI chatbot that actually writes SQL code instead of just guessing answers.

-*   NLP Understanding (10 pts): Powered by Groq (using the Qwen 27B model), it understands natural language and maps it to our exact 112-column DuckDB schema.
+*   **How it understands:** It uses Groq (with the Qwen 27B model) to understand English questions and figure out what data the user is asking for.
-*   Dynamic Charting (10 pts): It writes secure DuckDB SQL in real-time, executes it, and uses Matplotlib to draw the correct chart type (Bar, Line, Pie, Scatter) on the fly.
+*   **How it gets data:** It translates the English question into DuckDB SQL, runs the query on our clean dataset, and then uses Matplotlib to draw a chart (Bar, Line, Pie, or Scatter).
-*   Text Summaries (10 pts): The LangChain pipeline synthesizes the exact numbers from the SQL execution into a clean, human-readable summary that displays next to the chart.

-## 5. Judge Q&A Defense Strategy

-If the judges ask us these questions during the pitch, here is exactly how we answer:

-Question: "Why did you drop 400 transactions from the raw file?"
-Answer: "We analyzed the raw 20,400 rows and found exactly 400 identical duplicates where every single field (timestamp, UTR, user, amount) was an exact copy.
-If we kept them, it would have artificially inflated the revenue by Rs.
-48 Lakhs.
-We kept 100% of the distinct transactions and didn't drop anything just because it was missing KYC data."

-Question: "How did your pipeline detect fraud during the joins?"
-Answer: "Our joins actually created fraud signals.
-For example, when we joined transactions to merchants, we compared the transaction amount to the merchant's declared average ticket size.
-If there was a massive 5x spike, we flagged it as a compromised terminal.
-When we joined users, we flagged anyone spending way more than their declared annual income."

-Question: "How did you detect fraud rings?"
-Answer: "Because transactions are just user-to-merchant, direct user-to-user cycles don't exist.
-So we used NetworkX to look at shared infrastructure.
-We found 203 merchant rings where different storefronts route money to the same bank account, and 1,340 synthetic user rings sharing the exact same PAN card."

-Question: "Why did you build an AI Copilot instead of just a dashboard?"
-Answer: "Standard dashboards are static.
-Real fraud investigation requires exploratory SQL.
-Our AI looks at our 112 columns in DuckDB and writes deterministic SQL in real time.
-We also built a 'View SQL' toggle in the chat so risk officers can verify the exact query logic instead of blindly trusting the AI."
+*   **Why we made it transparent:** AI can sometimes hallucinate, which is bad for a bank.
+So we added a "View SQL Query" button in the chat.
+This lets anyone click and see the exact SQL code the AI wrote to make sure the math is right.